Dear Ask Ayurveda:

 Addiction is often used to fill voids in our life, numb our emotions and indirectly deal with our anger, stress and sadness that we choose not to look at head on.
 Often this is done without awareness, so another area that will be needed to overcome the sugar addiction will be to go on an inward journey to discover the root cause of the addiction, which can often bring up all the nastiness that we have been trying so hard not to look at.
 So as with many treatments on a “natural” (for lack of a better term) path, things can get a bit messier before we find the health, happiness and freedom that we desire and deserve.

-Although ultimately it will be beneficial to get a full Ayurvedic consultation so we can address your specific needs more intimately, there are some general tips I can share with you and anyone that is also dealing with a sugar addiction.
+Although ultimately it will be beneficial to get a full Ayurvedic consultation so one can address your specific needs more intimately, there are some general tips I can share with you and anyone that is also dealing with a sugar addiction.
 So without further ado, let us continue on…

-Ayurvedic Tips to Overcome Sugar Addiction:
+Ayurvedic Tips to Overcome Sugar Addiction

 1. Start a Daily Food Journal.